 Successful completion of the program requires the student to maintain a C or better in all radiography and clinical courses.
-A complete statement of all the above policies is outlined in the Radiography Handbook, which is available in the Health Technology Division Office.
+A complete statement of all the above policies is outlined in the Radiography Handbook, which is available upon admission into the program.
+Students must maintain a 2.0 or better GPA to remain in the program.